bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-04-criminal-lovers.md

 _The film begins fast-paced, tight and alert like Alice’s nervous rhythm..._

 At the beginning, she runs the show.
 I wanted to avoid making her touching.
 Alice and Luc are heartless and mechanical, like robots who commit a murder.
 At first, everything goes fine, it clicks together.
 Then the manipulation and their plan begin to crack.
 These two robots become human beings confronted with the real and unexpected consequences of their act.
 They have to drive a car, get rid of the body, buy a shovel.
 They have no money.
 They’re hungry...
 During their improvised escape, their actions prove to be childish and immature.
 The rhythm of the film then adopts their own rhythms.
 The framing becomes more open, wider.
 The characters lose themselves in the frame as in their plan.
 After the murder, it was difficult for me to film them in close-up.
 I felt they didn’t deserve it.

-Production notes

-<![endif]-->
+**Production notes**
+<br><br>

 **CRIMINAL LOVERS (LES AMANTS CRIMINELS)**
 _Director_: François Ozon
-©/_Production Companies_: Fidélité Productions,
-Le Studio Canal+, La Sept Cinéma, Euro Space
+©/_Production Companies_: Fidélité Productions,  Le Studio Canal+, La Sept Cinéma, Euro Space
 _Production Company_: Arte France Cinéma
 _With the participation of_: Canal+, Studio Images 5, CNC - Centre national de la cinématographie
 _Producers_: Olivier Delbosc, Marc Missonnier